Barunga, Northern Territory: Tandangal

 The Tandangal Native Settlement (from Jawoyn language dangdangdal), also known as the Eight Mile Settlement, was established in 1947, located about 13 km from Beswick Station.
 The local people were not consulted about the choice of location nor the method of their removal to the settlement from the King River Compound.

 In 1948, the Beswick community moved to Tandangal (sometimes known as "old Bamyili"), because of risk of flooding from recent heavy rains.
 An influenza epidemic spread through the community in May 1951.

 In June 1951 the people were relocated to the new site, initially known as Beswick Creek Native Settlement, and Tandangal was condemned.

 Back to Beswick

-By November 1951 the 'flu had killed seven people.
+By November 1951 the flu had killed seven people.

 In early 1951, the Northern Territory Government started to develop the Beswick Creek community, building basic housing infrastructure and creating some minor employment opportunities.
 Local farmers also employed Aboriginal people, even running a peanut farm at Beswick Creek.
 The farm only lasted a few years.
 As Beswick grew, new groups formed a camp on the other side of the river known as "The Compound" where the people made humpies.

 1950s to present

 The Barunga school was first opened in 1954 with 42 children enrolled.

 The elders changed the name of "The Compound" to Bamyili in 1965.
 In 1984, it changed its name to Barunga.

-Australian cycling champion Cadel Evans spent his early childhood in Barunga, in the late 1970s and early 1980s.

 In 1985 the Barunga Festival was first held.
 In 1988, the Barunga Statement was presented to the prime minister at the event.
-(See below for detail.)